LM-Development/aks-sample/Samples/PublicSamples/RecordingBot/docs/tutorials/debug/1-ngrok.md

 We save the file and close our editor.

 > [!Note]
-> If we already have some tunnels in our configuration file, we just need to make sure the
+> If we already have some tunnels in our configuration file, we need to make sure the
 > _notifications_ and _media_ tunnels are both listed in our configuration.

 ## Start ngrok